 Bad at Math!

-Academic publishing system reports an underrepresentation of women as authors, reviewers, and editors.
+Academic publishing system reports an underrepresentation of women in STEM as authors, reviewers, and editors.
 Initially, only men were encouraged to pursue careers in the STEM industry.
 The first step to overcoming gender bias in STEM is eradicating the notion that women do not have same mathematical skills as men do.
 Introducing courses that develop interest for mathematics have to be incorporated in the learning curriculum.

 No Work-Life Balance!